RivkaAltshuler/InterviewQuestionWordlegt/README.md

-# Inerview Question - assignment
+# Interview Question - assignment

 we are testing creating a new web api return in .Net 6 to return a simple wordle repository